Drought Tolerant Grass Alternatives for California Lawns

 Blue Grama is a warm-season perennial that requires low maintenance.
 Unlike some of the other drought-tolerant grasses, Blue Grama lawns can be grown in both clay loam and sandy loam soils.
 Blue Grama will thrive as a lawn as long as it receives full sun and doesn’t get too much foot traffic.

-We hope you found this particular information useful.
-Do check out our post on creative water saving methods to reduce your garden water usage even further.
+We hope you found this information useful.
+Check out our post on creative water saving methods to reduce your water usage even further.
 For example, using a rain barrel is a great water to maximize home water conservation efforts.
 Remember, be responsible with your water usage and play your part in making sure California does not run out of fresh water completely.